-Fact: ringworm is not caused by a worm, it is a kind of fungal infection caused by a fungi called dermatophytes
+Fact: Ringworm is not caused by a worm; it is a kind of fungal infection caused by a fungus called dermatophytes

 Diagnosis of fungal disease:

-The diagnosis of the fungal infections of the skin, hair, and nails can be done by examining the characteristic appearance of affected regions.
+The diagnosis of the fungal infections of the skin, hair, and nails can be made by examining the characteristic appearance of affected regions.

 • If a more definitive analysis of the disease is required, then culture and sensitivity testing can be used

-• Systemic fungal infections may be easily be diagnosed using the blood sample tests.
+• Systemic fungal infections may easily be diagnosed using blood sample tests.

-• KOH (potassium hydroxide) preparation: It is a simple laboratory test to confirm the diagnosis.
+• KOH (potassium hydroxide) preparation is a simple laboratory test to confirm the diagnosis.
 The test uses tissue samples treated with a 20% potassium hydroxide solution to detect fungi.

 • Examining the skin with a Wood's UV lamp is a new, easy and convenient method to determine the presence of a fungus.

-• Other tests is also done such as:
+• Other tests are also done such as:

 Commonly used antifungal drugs that prove to be helpful are: